sidahal2018/config-mgt-ansible/README.md

 Edit the sonar script file and set RUN_AS_USER

 sudo nano /opt/sonarqube/bin/linux-x86-64/sonar.sh
-# If specified, the Wrapper will be run as the specified user.

-# IMPORTANT - Make sure that the user has the required privileges to write

-#  the PID file and wrapper.log files.
-Failure to be able to write the log

-#  file will cause the Wrapper to exit without any way to write out an error

-#  message.

-# NOTE - This will set the user which is used to run the Wrapper as well as

-#  the JVM and is not useful in situations where a privileged resource or

-#  port needs to be allocated prior to the user being changed.

  RUN_AS_USER=sonar
 Now to start SonarQube we need to do following: